Motorist shot, killed while driving on University Avenue in St. Paul

-A man driving on University Avenue in St. Paul was shot and killed late Wednesday, bringing the number of homicides in the city this year to 32.
+A man driving on University Avenue in St. Paul was shot late Wednesday yet managed to call 911 before he died, authorities said Thursday.

+The death of Jeffrey A. Mintz, 55, of St. Paul, brings the city's homicide count for the year to 32 and closer to the annual record of 34 set in 1992 with two weeks left in 2020.

-The driver, whose name has not been released, called 911 about 10 p.m. to report that he had been hit by gunfire near the intersection of University and Snelling avenues, said police spokesman Steve Linders.
+Mintz called 911 about 10 p.m. to report that he had been hit by gunfire in the chest near the intersection of University and Snelling avenues, said police spokesman Steve Linders.

-Officers found the man inside his car, which had come to rest in the southbound lanes of Snelling Avenue next to the Spruce Tree Center with a gunshot wound to his chest.
-He was taken to Regions Hospital, where he died Thursday morning, Linders said.
+Officers found Mintz his car, which came to a stop on southbound Snelling Avenue next to the Spruce Tree Center.
+He was taken to Regions Hospital and died there Thursday morning, Linders said.
+No arrests have been announced.

-Police closed off southbound Snelling Avenue from a block north of University Avenue to near a bus stop south of University near where the victim's vehicle has stopped.
+Police closed southbound Snelling from a block north of University to near a bus stop south of University near where the victim's vehicle stopped.

 Investigators gathered evidence from the scene and were trying to obtain video that may have captured the shooting, Linders said.